PPP Funder Terms

 The funder will be concerned with provisions relating to compensation or early payment in the event of early termination.
 The funder will wish to ensure that the awarding authority does not obtain a windfall gain where it has funded the bulk of costs.
 Repayment of the outstanding debt may be required.

-The loan credit agreement will be on commercial grounds reflecting with additional features reflecting the PPP element.
+The loan credit agreement will be on commercial grounds, reflecting additional features reflecting the PPP element.

 Funders may wish to ensure monies are put to their intended purposes through a dedicated project account.